-Central Avenue Cycling and Resurfacing Improvements
+Central Avenue Cycling Improvements

 Through public engagement on the proposed design for new bike lanes on Central Avenue, the City of London’s transportation planning and design team heard from the community: